Alamvic/compiler-fuzzing-course/practice/README.md

 ### Operations

-Smic has functions, operators, and array operations.
+Smi has functions, operators, and array operations.
 Functions receive arbitrary arguments and return always a single value.
 Binary operators are infix, operate between two values and produce a value.
 Array operations allow to read or write a value of an array.

-Smic also provides a simple `Print` instruction for debugging purposes that receives a single string as an argument.
+Smi also provides a simple `Print` instruction for debugging purposes that receives a single string as an argument.
 Strings can only be used in `Print` statements, and Smic does not provide operations to manipulate strings (e.g., concatenate, iterate, craft strings).

 ### Values

-Smic has the following values:
+Smi has the following values:
  - Integers
    - 63-bit integers in 64-bit systems, 31-bit integers in 32-bit systems
    - Binary arithmetic operators: `+`, `-`, `*`, `/`
+   - Binary comparison operators: `>`, `<`, `>=`, `<=`, `=`
    - Overflow is checked at runtime
  - Arrays
    - Stack allocated
    - 1-based index (Smalltalk inspired ;))
    - Contain other values (integers or arrays)
    - Bounds are checked at runtime

+**About boolean values:** To avoid adding new types to the language, the language supports the idea of truthy values, inspired by Javascript and C :).
+In Smi, integer 0 is false, while all other values are true.

 ### Control flow